spin-itn/spin-itn.github.io/docs/training/sc3/sc3_overview.md

 ## Schedule
+Sunday March 19th: Arrival
+March 19th - March 24th: Short Course program
+March 24th Departure

 A preliminary schedule can be found [here](https://docs.google.com/document/d/1DcfPWzSwqqhhH1ZFYfdOCANxjzUST5-Ikg274SABGw0/edit#).

 Note that the short course program in Pitlochry starts early morning on 20.03.
 A coach leaves from Edinburgh to the conference venue on 19.03 in the afternoon.
 It therefore makes sense to arrive in Edinburgh the morning of the 19.03.
 {: style="text-align: justify;"}